Balajanovski/Canteen-Mate/README.md

 # Canteen-Mate
 First proper website I made.<br>
 I created this website for a school project.<br>
-It uses javascript, html and CSS.
+It uses Javascript, HTML and Css.